SlimBeji/Fullstack/README.md

 Using a JSON body in a `POST` request would solve this, but that would break REST principles.
 To address this, a more expressive **query parameter syntax** is used.

 Each query parameter follows the pattern: `field=operator:value`.
 If no operator is given, `eq` (equals) is assumed.
-The field may use dot notation to filter on nested properties.
+For nested fields, an alias may be used like `addressZipcode` or just `zipcode` to filter on the `address.zipcode` nested property.

 The different operations to be used are inspired by MongoDB’s query language: